django-cms/djangocms-frontend/docs/source/components.rst

 .. note::

-    Custom components can easily be added using the components contrib package.
-For more information see :ref:`custom_components`.
+    Custom components can easily be added using :ref:`custom_components`.

 .. index::
     single: Accordion